 I need you all to review how you naturalise things.
 To me, the most natural actions become a theme.
 Not only because I’m trans, but because I am me.
 I don’t need permission to be loved beyond being trans, because all the rest that I am isn’t of interest.
 I end my speech with the following saying: I don’t need any of you.
 Or better, I need you the same way that you need me.“

-- "Engraved into the body" brings together productions from multiple artists
+- "Engraved into the body" becomes a 'face-to-face' exhibition

 - PIPA Online restarts on Sunday: meet the artists qualified for the 2nd round